renspringlea/ryba.ren/books.md

 # 2024
 april 2024 -> end of 2024
 ## Classics
-Criteria: a proper classic, would be in contention for best-of-all-time
 - To Kill a Mockingbird (Harper Lee) (R)
 > Perfect.
 One of the greatest books in the English language.
 For me, that category has this book and The Catcher in the Rye.
 "Right pretty spell we're having, isn't it, Mr. Arthur?"
 Beautiful.
 - The Picture of Dorian Gray (Oscar Wilde)